lagoproject/DMP/DMP.md

   - **L3.
 Quality for public**.
 Ensures high quality to be used by researchers from other subjects or general public.
 Charge histograms of the detectors are also processed corrected.
 This is the third level of processing in the LAGO ANNA framework.

 On the other hand, users can perform their own simulations of extensive atmospheric showers (EAS), the cascades of secondary particles produced when a high energy particle coming from the space interacts with the atmosphere.
 By using the LAGO ARTI framework, it is possible to simulate the expected flux on signals at the detector level including different geomagnetic, atmospheric and detector conditions.
 By using ARTI, users are able to generate different types of hierarchical data-sets:
   - **S0.
-ARTI inputs**: Set of parameters and auxiliary files needed to configure ARTI specific production (including location, geomagnetic, atmospheric and detector conditions).
-  - **S1.
 Plain simulations**: CORSIKA outputs, which are described in the official documentation [D. Heck and T. Pierog, "Extensive Air Shower Simulation with CORSIKA: A User’s Guide".
 Version 7.7100 from December 17, 2019](https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf), section 10, page 121.
 (Available at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf)
+  - **S1.
+Analyzed simulations**: ARTI analysis and outputs of the S0 data-set, containing the expected flux of secondary particles at ground.
   - **S2.
-Analysed simulations**: ARTI analysis and outputs of the S1 data-set, containing the expected flux of secondary particles at ground.
-  - **S3.
 Detector response simulations**: ARTI detector simulation module, containing a complete, detailed and adjustable [Geant4](https://geant4.web.cern.ch/) model of the LAGO detectors.
 The main output is the expected signals in the detector, allowing site characterization and comparison with 2 and L3 data sets at each site.

 #### **Re-used previous data**.

-Measurements from WCDs gathered in previous years and relevant simulations stored at the old centralised repository at UIS (Universidad Industrial de Santander, Colombia).
+Measurements from WCDs gathered in previous years and relevant simulations stored at the old centralized repository at UIS (Universidad Industrial de Santander, Colombia).
 This is, ~ 6.6TB, mainly measurements.
 Additionally, previous simulations performed by users in private clusters be will considered if implies high CPU consumption.

 #### **Origin of the data**.